Applications for the ILA Mentoring Programme 2025 are now closed.

 ILA Mentoring Programme 2025

 The ILA Mentoring Programme is a nine-month formal journey where a cohort of aspiring Non-Executive Directors (Mentees) are matched with a group of experienced and respected Board members (Mentors).
-These Mentors will guide and advise them on developing their Directors' skills and advancing their careers as Non-Executive Directors.
+These mentors will guide and advise mentees on developing their Directors' skills and advancing their careers as Non-Executive Directors.

-The programme aims to unlock powerful interactions and insights between participants, which will benefit both the Mentors and the Mentees.
-It also aims to promote diversity of thought and complementarity at the Board level and provide both aspiring and experienced Board members with a safe space and sounding board to question their practice, discover new perspectives and grow professionally.
+The programme aims to foster strong interactions and insights between participants, from which both Mentors and Mentees will benefit.
+It is also designed to foster diversity of thought and complementarity at the Board level and to provide both aspiring and experienced Board members with a safe space and a forum in which to challenge their practice, discover new perspectives and develop professionally.

 The journey is based on an individual and specific set of goals that the participants aim to achieve at the end of the programme.
 Each Mentee will define their aims in relation to their current Board role(s) and/or the future of their Board career.
-Mentors need to be able to volunteer their expertise and time in order to maximise their contribution to the professional development of the Mentees.
+Mentors volunteer their expertise and time to maximise their contribution to the professional development of the mentees.

-Please be advised that this programme is dedicated to aspiring Non-Executive Directors.
+Please note that this programme is dedicated to aspiring Non-Executive Directors.

-Please note that the number of places in the Programme is limited and that some Mentors/Mentees might not be paired.
+The number of places in the programme is limited and some Mentors/Mentees might not be paired.
 This should not discourage Mentors and Mentees from applying and participating in the launch event.

 Eligibility